 The College Code of Student Conduct outlines disciplinary procedures and possible sanctions for violations of criminal statutes.
-Information on Code of Student Conduct can be found at https://www.middlesexcc.edu/student-life/code-of-student-conduct/.

 Sexual and Gender Harassment

 Sexual harassment is prohibited by both federal and state law and is a violation of Middlesex College policy.
 It is objectionable and offensive behavior which cannot be condoned and is contrary to the ideals of higher education.
 It is defined as physical or verbal behavior of a sexual nature that creates an intimidating, hostile or offensive learning or working environment or that makes individuals feel their status will be affected by their responses to such behavior, specifically when: